 Whenever you see a new project that pays homage to a classic genre, there’s an expectation that it will take inspiration from the classics while still being unique.
 Film noir was a style that piqued in popularity in the 40s and 50s and had many stories that centered around hardboiled detective crime dramas.
 It had a strong enough influence on pop culture that it’s always welcome to see a new entry appear even today.
-Pecaminosa –a Pixel Noir Game is the result of taking the classic film noir hardboiled crime drama and adapting it to the medium of an indie action RPG.
+Pecaminosa –a Pixel Noir Game is the result of taking the classic film noir hardboiled crime drama and adapting it to an indie action RPG.

 The Role You Play

 You play as John Souza, a hardboiled detective who has given in to every sin imaginable from prostitutes to excessive amounts of whiskey.
 He has fallen out of grace with the police department and now works as a private detective.